ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 In order to prevent linkability across different transactions, clients will often present a particular "PrivateToken" only once.
 Origins can link multiple transactions to the same client if that client spends the same token value more than once.
-In deployment scenarios where origins send token challenges to request tokens, origins ought to expect at most one request containing a token from the client in reaction to a particular challenge.
+As such, origins ought to expect at most one unique token value, carried in one request, for each challenge.

 The rest of this section describes the token challenge and redemption interactions in more detail.